-If your end tables are going on either side of a sofa make sure that their height and depth are as close to the height and depth of the sofa's arms as possible.
+If your end tables are going on either side of a sofa, make sure that their height and depth are as close to the height and depth of the sofa's arms as possible.
 The same goes for side chairs.
-It not only looks better, it makes it easier to reach for items on the table when sitting on the furniture.
-If you can't find anything that fits exactly it's better to go smaller than bigger.
+It not only looks better, but it also makes it easier to reach for items on the table when sitting on the furniture.
+If you can't find anything that fits exactly, it's better to go smaller than bigger.

-If they're being used as bedside tables the height should be about the same as the mattress.
+If they're being used as bedside tables, the height should be about the same as the mattress.
 Again, if that's not possible, a bit lower is better than a bit higher.
-When it comes to depth, 24" is about as big as you want to go.
+When it comes to depth, 24 inches is about as big as you want to go.
 Anything deeper can make it a bit difficult to get in and out of bed.
-Just as importantly, always make sure that any table you intend to use by your bedside offers ample space for the things you'll keep close when you sleep, like a book, alarm clock or table lamp.
+Just as importantly, always make sure that any table you intend to use by your bedside offers ample space for the things you'll keep close when you sleep, like a book, alarm clock, or table lamp.